AlexandreYembo/study-training/Design_Patterns/Structural/readme.md

   5- You can implement shared leaf nodes of the Composite tree as Flyweights to save some RAM.

-  6- Has a similar structure diagrams of Decorator, since both rely on recursive composition to organize an open-ended number of objects.
+  6- Has a similar structure diagrams of ```Decorator```, since both rely on recursive composition to organize an open-ended number of objects.

   7- Decorator can cooperate extending the behavior of a specific object in the composite tree.

-  8- Designs that make heavy use of Composite and Decorator can often benefit from using Prototype.
+  8- Designs that make heavy use of ```Composite``` and ```Decorator``` can often benefit from using Prototype.
 Applying the pattern lets you clone complex structures instead of re-constructing them from scratch.

 ### [Decorator](https://github.com/AlexandreYembo/study-training/blob/master/Design_Patterns/Structural/04-Decorator/readme.md)
   1- Provides an enhanced interface.